Below-shot-noise capacity in phase estimation using nonlinear interferometers: Phase uncertainty: the lossless case

 \section{Phase uncertainty: the lossless case}

-We begin our discussion by studying these configurations without any loss.
+We begin our discussion by studying these configurations with no input but the pump field, equal gain in both nonlinear media, and without any loss.
 The mathematical expressions of the interference patterns and variances are derived in Appendix~\ref{app:Interference_patterns}.
 We find that detecting only one exit of the (Mandel or Yurke) interferometer, the signal photon number $N_\text{s}$ depends on the phase $\phi$ to be determined and follows thermal statistics as expected for squeezed light.
 Therefore, it has a variance $\text{Var} \left( N_\text{s} \right)= N_\text{s} \left[ 1+ N_\text{s} \right]$.
 These statistics imply through Gaussian uncertainty propagation that the phase uncertainty for the Yurke (Y) configuration and the uncertainty observed for detecting a single exit of the Mandel configuration (SM) takes the form

 In the Yurke configuration, the interference pattern takes the form $N_\text{s}=2 n (1+n)(1+\cos\phi)$, where $n$ corresponds to photons generated in nonlinear medium $A$ and depends on the parametric gain.
 Furthermore we find that in the case of balanced gain and no losses, when all light generated in $A$ is converted back to the pump in $B$, the interference pattern shows perfect contrast.